-In this article I will show how to connect to remote hosts and how to configure the list of Trusted Hosts.
+In this article I’m going to show how to connect to remote hosts and how to configure the list of Trusted Hosts.
 Because with the introduction of Windows Server Core and Nanoserver, the significance of Windows PowerShell Remoting has increased.

 For remoting, you can also use Remote Desktop, as described in my article: How to enable Remote Desktop and establish a Remote Desktop Session (Windows 10 / Windows Server).
 But this article is all about PowerShell Remoting.